PLA now accepting proposals for 2014 ALA Annual Conference

 For Immediate Release

-The deadline for submitting proposals is May 15, 2011.
-The PLA Annual Conference Program Committee will review all submitted proposals during its meetings at the 2011 ALA Annual Conference in New Orleans and select programs based on their relevance to the profession and general interest to conference attendees who work in public libraries.
-Organizers will be notified whether or not proposals are accepted beginning in August 2011.
+The PLA Annual Conference Program Committee will review all submitted proposals and select programs based on their relevance to the profession and general interest to conference attendees who work in public libraries.
+Organizers will be notified whether or not proposals are accepted beginning in November 2013.

 PLA is a division of the American Library Association.
 PLA’s core purpose is to strengthen public libraries and their contribution to the communities they serve, and its mission is to enhance the development and effectiveness of public library staff and public library services.